malickbax/horiseon/README.md

 - Indented page for better visual
 - Footer adjusted as section instead of class
 - Consolidated "benefits" for more concise style.css sheet
-- I tried to consolidate the SEO, Online Reputation Management and Social Media Marketing sections, but I was not successful.
-Left as is.

 # Link to deployed web application
 - https://malickbax.github.io/horiseonSEO/